Hurstville: Culture

 The St Clair Recording Studio operated for about a year from December 1965 to December 1966 and recorded the Bee Gees among other musicians.
-AC/DC played at the Hurstville Civic Centre (Marana Hall/Rivoli Hall) on eight occasions between 1974-1977.
+AC/DC played at the Hurstville Civic Centre (Marana Hall/Rivoli Hall) on eight occasions between 1974 and 1977.

 A karaoke place opened in 2011 near the Meridian Hotel, the first ever one in Hurstville.

 The Hurstville Museum & Gallery focuses on local history, art, and culture.
-According to the Museum's website, it "is home to high quality exhibitions, a diverse range of public programs and a collection of approximately 5,000 objects and artworks from the local area."
+According to the museum's website, it "is home to high quality exhibitions, a diverse range of public programs and a collection of approximately 5,000 objects and artworks from the local area."

 Transport

 Hurstville railway station is a major station on the T4 Eastern Suburbs & Illawarra Line of the Sydney Trains network and the South Coast Line on the NSW TrainLink network.
 All Suburban and Intercity trains stop at Hurstville.
 Hurstville is 20 minutes from Sydney Central railway station on the express service.
 Hurstville is a major bus interchange with bus services departing from Forest Road and Ormonde Parade.

 Hurstville is also serviced by St George Community Transport, a HACC funded transport service for the Frail Aged, people with disability and their carers.